Marketing Envy’s 4-step guide to building winning core startup values

 - Hiring excellent team

 - Securing a beta customer base

 Startup founders love working their way down, across, and back up the lists such as these.
 Ticking off the successful achievements along the way no doubt adds a sense of accomplishment.

-However, what we have found from working with startups on their B2B marketing is that while they are eager to talk about how their ‘baby’ is going to change the world, they often skip over defining the core values of their business.
+However, what we have found from working with startups on their B2B marketing is that while they are eager to talk about how their ‘baby’ is going to change the world, they often skip over defining their startup values.
+This is a BIG mistake!

 It’s Not All About the Product

 Brand values are more than just fancy words, they are the basis of a company’s DNA.
 They are the set of guiding principles that define your startup's culture and what your organization stands for.
 Your startup values will help support your overall vision, shape the company culture, and reflect the modus operandi of your company.
 Ensuring those values align with your target audiences’ will lead to a headstart on the road to success.